 Understanding the origins of excessive noise and vibration is the first step in effective mitigation and compliance.
 Several common sources can affect the acoustic and vibrational stability of industrial pressure vessels:

 In a petrochemical facility, a slight misalignment in pipework caused excessive vibration that propagated to the attached pressure vessel.
-Left unaddressed, this led to the failure of gaskets and a temporary shutdown for repairs, costing the company thousands in downtime.
+Left unaddressed, this led to gasket failures and a temporary shutdown for repairs, costing the company thousands in downtime.
+Identifying these issues early is critical to achieving and maintaining noise and vibration compliance.

 Key Compliance Standards and Testing Methods